 Transcription, Arnett C. Lines, 1931; Cathy Trawinski, 1998

 West side of Ela Road, 1/4 mile south of Dundee Road (Route 68), Inverness.
 Palatine Township, Cook County, Illinois.
 Maintained by Palatine Township.
 The gate is locked.
-Call Palatine Township, (847)358-6700, for entry.
+Call Anna at Palatine Township, (847)358-6700, for entry.

 History